 LING 523 is a graduate-level introduction to phonology, the study of the sound systems of naturally-occurring spoken human languages.
+We will study phonology by building and testing models-devices that simulate human speakers, except that we'll only be building them on paper-with the goal of explaining

+- 1. productivity of sound patterns within a given language (predicting what speakers will and won't do) - 2. typology of sound patterns across all languages (predicting what languages will and won't do) - 3. acquisition of sound patterns by language learners (predicting what learners will and won't do)

-We will study phonology by building and testing models-devices that simulate human speakers, except that we'll only be building them on paper-with the goal of explaining (1) productivity of patterns within a given language, and (2) typology of patterns across all languages.
-Our models will simulate many of the phonological phenomena most commonly encountered in the languages of the world, such as allophony, neutralization, harmony, assimilation, reduplication, etc. We will apply formal modelling tools including distinctive features, autosegmental and prosodic representations, rewrite rules, and Optimality Theory.
+Our models will simulate many of the world's most common phonological phenomena, such as allophony, neutralization, harmony, and assimilation.
+We will apply formal modelling tools including distinctive features, autosegmental and prosodic representations, rewrite rules, and Optimality Theory.